 It’s also a terrific use for all of those photos stored and forgotten in our devices.

-As part of the ROOT: 30 Day Journal Project, I’ve asked several artists who keep visual journals, sketchbooks or art journals to share their creative process — especially as it relates to our theme of exploring rootedness.
+As part of the 30 Day Journal Project, I’ve asked several artists who keep visual journals, sketchbooks or art journals to share their creative process — especially as it relates to our theme of exploring rootedness.

 shares how she reconnected with her roots after an international move through the practice of photography combined with visual journaling.